hilbix/mc/README.md

 This needs around 1 GB in `mc/`, and a lot more in `bukkit/`

-Prepare a fresh Debian (Jessie) with `sudo` for your login user.
+Prepare a fresh 64-Bit Debian (Jessie) with at least 6 GB RAM and `sudo` for your login user.
 Then do:

 ```bash
 sudo apt-get install git gawk build-essential wget socat		# For build and tools